 While receiving palliative care, you also may receive curative treatments.
 For example, if you have cancer, you may receive drugs and other therapies aimed at curing the cancer while you also receive palliative care to help you manage the side effects of your treatment.

-Lake Regional's palliative care team also will provide you with education and guidance.
+Lake Regional's palliative care team will provide you with education and guidance.
 They will explain your treatment options and help you think through your health care goals.
 These conversations will help you make choices that support what's important to you.